Shards of Silver is a short story prequel to the Drowned Earth novellas.

 And then the ship was still.
 The tremble of the motors beneath the boards was silent, as were all the passengers.
 Shaking, Debbie fumbled with the knots in the rope.

 “Is that it?” she asked to nobody in particular.
 “Are there any more?”

 Only the sound of gentle sobs answered her, and the knot finally came undone beneath her fingers.
 Rising shakily to her feet, Debbie picked shards of glass off her clothes.
 The floor was slippery with seawater, but the ship appeared to be floating.
 Walking carefully across the sodden floor, she stepped through the smashed door and out onto the balcony—the same one she had watched the Jagannatha meteor shower from just a few hours earlier.
 She looked out at the dark sea.

 Somewhere out there lay Port Phillip Bay, and right now a giant, destructive wave was racing towards it and the city of Melbourne.
 With a sick feeling in her stomach, she wondered what would be left of it by the time their ship finally reached the shore.

 Shards of Silver is a prequel short story to the Drowned Earth novellas—a series of books set in a shared world.
-Check out the Drowned Earth Kickstarter campaign here.
+Check out the rest of the series here.